MW 28.9x10 / N38 - neodymium magnet

 - The use of a cover or a magnetic holder is recommended due to the limited possibilities of manufacturing threads or complex shapes in the magnet

-- Potential hazard to health from tiny fragments of magnets are risky, in case of ingestion, which is particularly important in the context of child safety.
-Furthermore, miniscule components of these magnets can be problematic in medical diagnosis after entering the body.
+- Health risk associated with microscopic parts of magnets can be dangerous, when accidentally ingested, which becomes significant in the context of child safety.
+It's also worth noting that miniscule components of these devices are able to be problematic in medical diagnosis after entering the body.

 Neodymium magnets can become demagnetized at high temperatures.